What is the position?

 We have been part of the EU (and its equivalent predecessors) for more than 40 years; that’s a long time and in that time, we have built up a complex and binding set of trade rules and procedures.
 Extracting ourselves from this will be complicated and, as with any change, there is likely to be some pain – it is important for all businesses who rely to any degree on EU trade to minimise that pain by planning early and putting a risk strategy in place.

-As matters develop and the extraction process unfolds, our specialist lawyers will continue to provide advice and practical guidance on the impact points that we foresee for businesses and how best to mitigate those risks.
+As matters develop over the following months, our specialist lawyers will continue to provide advice and practical guidance, in particular on how best to mitigate those risks associated with a no-deal scenario.

 Click here to read Emma Roe’s comments in Soft Brexit Vs Hard Brexit, an article published by Lawyer Monthly.